Welcome to the National Historic Cheesemaking Center

 and the Green County Welcome Center

-During your visit, step inside the century old Imobersteg Cheese Factory, relocated and restored on our campus to invision how cheese was made over a century ago without today's modern conveniences.
+During your visit, witness how cheese was made in the century old Imobersteg Cheese Factory, relocated and restored on our grounds, and imagine how cheese was made over a century ago without today's modern conveniences.
 Each year on the second Saturday of June in recognition of "June Dairy Month", join Master Cheesemakers and retired cheesemakers as they make a 90 pound wheel of Swiss cheese right before your eyes.

 Your visit to the museum also includes a video showing the cheesemaking process in today's modern cheese factories and a gift bag in remembrance of your visit.

-For a complete listing of events and times of availability of our infamous Master Grilled Cheese Sandwiches and Cream puffs, refer to the FAQs on our site.
+For the availability of our infamous Master Grilled Cheese Sandwiches and Cream puffs, refer to the FAQs on our site.

 "Welcome to Monroe - Green County - Wisconsin"